Skip To Main Content

 Unless you are personally involved with our students, most of the kids’ accomplishments and triumphs go unnoticed.
 Buckner students go on to college, enter the work force, and serve in the military.
 They become valued citizens of Oldham County – and the United States.

-BAHS Highly Qualified Teachers
+BHS Highly Qualified Teachers

 Parents' Rights to Know